-I want to welcome you to Missouri Valley College!
-Let me introduce myself.
-I am Dr. Bonnie Humphrey, the 13th president of this college and the first woman president.
-I have spent the last 28 years of my life working with students of all ages in educational settings.
-Missouri Valley College is a great place to gain an excellent education while making lifelong friends.
+I am Dr. Bonnie Humphrey, the 13th president of Missouri Valley College.
+I have spent more than 30 years of my life working with students of all ages in educational settings, and I have been at Missouri Valley College since 2001.
+During my time on campus, I have seen firsthand that Missouri Valley College is a great place to gain an excellent education while making lifelong friends.
 You will find that Valley is a very close-knit institution.
 Faculty members will get to know you very well.
 At Valley, we look out for one another.
-If you are having a problem of any kind, there are people on staff ready to help.
-All you need to do is ask.
+If you are having a problem of any kind, there are people on staff ready to help-all you need to do is ask.